PDIS/transcript/2023-10-25-Interview-with-BBC.md

 Why are you such an optimist, do you think?

 ### Audrey Tang:
 Well, because we did counter the pandemic without a day of lockdown, and the infodemic without a single administrative takedown.
-So, we do have some confidence that this thing actually works in a quality of 23 million.
+So, we do have some confidence that this thing actually works in a polity of 23 million.

 ### Interviewer:
 What is the biggest challenge?

 ### Audrey Tang:
 The main challenge is to maintain credible neutrality.
-So, I think now all the four major parties, MPs in the parliament, generally understand that I'm not just non-binary, but really all partisan, right?
+So, I think now all the four major parties, MPs in the parliament, generally understand that I'm not just non-binary, but really all-partisan, right?
 Non-partisan, pan-partisan, so that I take the sides of all four major parties.

 But back in 2014, it was considered almost impossible for someone to have credible neutrality and also work on internet style of platforms and digital democracy.